vjvedh/Terraform-Guide/Guide/Provisioning_AWS_EC2.md

 	```
 	terraform plan
 	```
+	*EXECUTIONAL PLAN*:
+		- Create a EC2 Instance
-5. After verifying the plan we will apply it.
+1. After verifying the plan we will apply it.
 Apply will check if provider is there i.e. initialize, check the plan i.e. plan and run it.
 	```
 	terraform apply
 	```